AntonioCampus/ReflectiveDllinjectionPOC/README.md

 Open reffDllInje.sln with visual studio and compile the project in release mode.

 ## Usage
->reffDllInje.exe to inject in currenr process
+>reffDllInje.exe to inject in current process

 >reffDllInje.exe [pid] to inject in another process

+## Additional information

+Currently, only 32bit process are supported.